polyaxon/polyaxon/docs/integrations/outputs-on-s3.md

 ## Using the outputs store from tracking

-In your experiment/job, Polyaxon exposes the outputs [paths](/references/tracking-api/paths/#get-outputs-path) scheduled for the run, and provides an interface to get an authenticated client for each one of these Paths.
+In your experiment/job, Polyaxon exposes the secret related to the outputs as well as the outputs [path](/references/tracking-api/paths/#get-outputs-path) scheduled for the run as an an env var,
+and provides an interface to get an authenticated client for each one of these Paths.

 ```python